Coronavirus News and Announcements

 Face Coverings to be Worn in Outdoor Public Spaces

 On Wednesday Governor Murphy signed an executive order requiring individuals to wear masks in outdoor public spaces when they cannot social distance.
 Click here to read Executive Order No. 163.

 Four Factors in the Spread of COVID-19

 The NJ Department of Health and NJ CDC have published a graphic on the spread of COVID-19.
 The spread can be broken down into four factors: time, space, people, and place.
 The graphic also lists seven bullet points on minimizing the risk of COVID-19.
 Click here to view the graphic.

 The library is now open BY APPOINYMENT ONLY.
-If you would like to browse the bookshelves, use a computer, etc. please call the library and scheduled an appointment.
+Please call the library and scheduled an appointment.
 Curbside book pickups are available to pick up the books you placed on hold.
-You will recieve a phone call to schedule your pickup time when your books are ready.
+You will be notified to schedule your pickup time when your books are ready.
 The online catalogue is open so patrons may place holds on books.
 Continue using the book drops for library returns.
 Please allow a few days for sanitization before returns are removed from your account.
 More information can be found on the library's website.
-For questions, call 973-948-3660 or email email@example.com
+For questions, call 973-948-3660 or email firstname.lastname@example.org

 Business Reopening Status Interactive Map